polarofficial/polar-ble-sdk/technical_documentation/TimeSystemExplained.md

 - In Polar sensors (H10, H9, VeritySense and OH1) the [epoch time](https://en.wikipedia.org/wiki/Epoch_(computing)) is chosen to be 2000-01-01T00:00:00Z.
 The traditional Unix epoch of 1970-01-01T00:00:00Z wasn't chosen because of memory constraints in earlier Polar sensors, nowadays the memory constraint does not exist, but for the consistency the epoch in Polar sensors is kept in 2000-01-01T00:00:00Z

 ***Sensor time***
 - the sensor time is the time sensor keeps in its memory.
 The sensor time is used to timestamp the events, like the data samples in data stream.
 The sensor time is nanoseconds since epoch 2000-01-01T00:00:00Z.
 - sensor time can be set by the `setLocalTime` API function.
 Android: [setLocalTime()](https://github.com/polarofficial/polar-ble-sdk/blob/f9a3912d6e6440cca13fcfbb55d6324e480d4e47/sources/Android/android-communications/library/src/sdk/java/com/polar/sdk/api/PolarBleApi.java#L202) iOS: [setLocalTime()](https://github.com/polarofficial/polar-ble-sdk/blob/a51c5c760d06ccf623a853a3a4150332bf69a7e0/sources/iOS/ios-communications/iOSCommunications/sdk/api/PolarBleApi.swift#L182)
+- the sensor time do not care about the timezone.
+It means that if sensor time is set to 2022-01-03T08:00:00 UTC+02:00 or 2022-01-03T08:00:00 UTC+00:00 the sensor is running time 2022-01-03T08:00:00 UTC+00:00
 - if the Sensor time is not set by `setLocalTime` function then sensor is running time starting from default time defined by sensor firmware
     - H10, H9: resets back to default time when the sensor shutdowns.
 Shutdown of sensor happen within in a minute, if sensor is detach from the strap and it has no bluetooth connection.
     - OH1, Verity Sense: default time is set only when the sensor runs out of battery.